charlesewing3/algoplaylist/README.md

 # Algorithmic Playlist

-The *Algorithmic Playlist* generates a playlist of songs by similar musical artists and lets the user change the track order using various sorting algorithms.
+Search for a musician to generate a playlist of related artists.
+Reorder your playlist using various sorting algorithms.

 * [Screenshot](#screenshot)
 * [Technologies](#technologies-used)